MicrosoftDocs/fabric-docs/docs/data-science/tutorial-relationships-detection.md

 In this tutorial, you begin with a simple baseline example where you experiment with only three tables so that connections between them are easy to follow.
 Then, you show a more complex example with a larger table set.

 ### In this tutorial, you learn how to:
-- Use components of Semantic Link's Python library ([SemPy](/python/api/semantic-link-sempy)) that supports integration with Power BI and helps to automate data  analysis.
+- Use components of Semantic Link's Python library ([SemPy](/python/api/semantic-link-sempy)) that support integration with Power BI and help to automate data analysis.
 These components include:
     - FabricDataFrame - a pandas-like structure enhanced with additional semantic information.
     - Functions for pulling Power BI datasets from a Fabric workspace into your notebook.
     - Functions that automate the discovery and visualization of relationships in your datasets.